MohamedElzoka/Salsh_Task/README.md

 # Fine-Tuning
 i use these models (VGG16,ResNet50,InceptionV3,DenseNet121)
 # Testing the model with sampels outside the dataset
+Getting sampels outside the Dataset
-# link of demonstrating video
+# link of demonstrating video and Dataset
 https://drive.google.com/drive/folders/1hyhStDSJ2vgQNNUr0nbMY5Ohgu0JLg9E